abbbi/virtnbdbackup/README.md

 ## High memory usage during backup

-libnbd python implementation has had various memory leaks in older verisons which cause such problems.
+libnbd python implementation has had various memory leaks in older versions which cause such problems.

 For centos 8 based distributions these fixes have been backported to libnbd `1.4.0.`

-The fix itself was released with libnbd 1.5.2, so be sure to use at least this verison if using `virtnbdbackup` on any other distribution.
+The fix itself was released with libnbd 1.5.2, so be sure to use at least this version if using `virtnbdbackup` on any other distribution.

 See also: https://github.com/abbbi/virtnbdbackup/issues/8